renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Set to `false` to prevent usage of `--ignore-platform-reqs` in the composer package manager.

+## dockerImagePrefix

+Override the default renovate sidecar docker containers image prefix from `docker.io/renovate` to a custom value, so renovate will can pull images from a custom docker registry.

+If this is set to `ghcr.io/renovatebot` the final image for `node` would become `ghcr.io/renovatebot/node` instead of currently used `docker.io/renovate/node`.

 ## dockerMapDotfiles

 This is used if you want to map "dotfiles" from your host computer home directory to containers that Renovate creates, e.g. for updating lock files.
 Currently applicable to `.npmrc` only.